MohitGarg1234/NoteLify-ReactJs-app-/README.md

 # NotesApp

 ## Overview
-NoteLify is a web application designed to help users efficiently save, organize, and manage their notes.
-Built using the MERN stack (MongoDB, Express.js, React, and Node.js), this application provides a seamless and responsive user experience.
+NoteLify is a go-to platform for organizing and managing notes effortlessly.
+Built using the MERN stack (MongoDB, Express.js, React.js, and Node.js), this application provides a seamless and responsive user experience.

 ## Features
 - **User Authentication**: Secure login and registration using JWT (JSON Web Tokens).